noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 seconds register.
 This assures TOD will always start at the desired time.
 (->write-stop.prg)

-(*) Since a carry from one stage to the next can occur at any time with respect to a read operation, a latching function is included to keep all Time Of Day information constant during a read sequence.
+Since a carry from one stage to the next can occur at any time with respect to a read operation, a latching function is included to keep all Time Of Day information constant during a read sequence.
 All four TOD registers latch on a read of Hours and remain latched until after a read of 10ths of seconds.
-The TOD clock continues to count when the output registers are latched.
+The TOD clock continues to count when the output registers are latched. (->read-latch.prg)

-(*) If only one register is to be read, there is no carry problem and the register can be read "on the fly," provided that any read of Hours is followed by a read of 10ths of seconds to disable the latching.
+If only one register is to be read, there is no carry problem and the register can be read "on the fly," provided that any read of Hours is followed by a read of 10ths of seconds to disable the latching. (->read-latch.prg)

 --------------------------------------------------------------------------------